 The slightly monstrous phonics check is key to making sure that all South Australian children are learning to read well and setting up this basis for life-long learning.

-This year’s check will take place between 3 and 28 August.
+This year’s check took place between 3 and 28 August.
 The check is performed once with each child.

 Reading with your child, sounding out letters and words, playing word games, singing and nursery rhymes all help build phonics knowledge and are fun.